-"It is these Democratic leaders, that is, the reactionary Democratic leaders, who maintain Jim Crow laws in plain violation of the Thirteenth, Fourteenth and Fifteenth amendments to the Constitution of the United States that guarantee rights to the Negroes.
-Segregation, Jim Crowism, lynching, legal and otherwise, are some of the methods whereby the greedy ruling class of the South holds my people down.
-And by so doing they also enforce misery, poverty and degradation upon the poor white people of the South, keeping them as well as the Negroes, in a condition of serfdom."
+"It is these Democratic leaders, that is, the reactionary Democratic leaders, who maintain Jim-Crow laws in plain violation of the Thirteenth, Fourtenth and Fifteenth Amendments to the Constitution of the United States that guarantee rights to the Negroes.
+Segregation, Jim-Crowism, lynching, legal and otherwise, are some of the methods whereby the greedy ruling class of the South holds my people down.
+And by so doing they also enforce misery, poverty and degradation upon the poor white people of the South, keeping them as well as the Negroes in a condition of serfdom."

-It is this approach in the south that made it possible for us to attract to us support of the more progressive elements of the whites.
+It is this approach in the South that made it possible for us to attract to us support of the more progressive elements of the whites.

-The same can be said of the city of Richmond, Virginia, where the reactionaries of the city developed a campaign against Communists speaking in the south, and particularly a Negro Communist.
+The same can be said of the city of Richmond, Virginia, where the reactionaries of the city developed a campaign against Communists speaking in the .
+South and particularly Negro Communists.
 They were successful in getting the majority of the Board of Education to cancel the permit (the meeting was scheduled in a public school).
-But there developed a broad campaign among the more progressive sections of the white population, who demanded that the right of freedom of speech should be allowed even to a Negro Communist in the south.
+But there developed a broad campaign among the more progressive sections of the white population, who demanded that the right of freedom of spech should be allowed even to a Negro Communist in the South.

-As a result of our election campaign among the Negroes, there is going to take place a political realignment among the Negroes, even in the south.
-A differentiation is taking place, and will further develop in the Democratic Party generally, and in particular in the south.
-The Negro people, although held back by political inequalities, are going to play a role in the progressive development in the Democratic Party in the south.
-This will depend, however, on how much the Communist Party develops the campaign against the political inequalities, for the right to vote, against the poll-tax, etc. There is only one party in the south, the Democratic Party, and the Negro people are taking a definite position on support to Negro candidates on the Democratic Party ticket.
-The reactionary southern landlord class is fighting against the progressive section of the Democratic Party.
-The mass of the toilers, Negro and white, as well as the progressive sections of the Liberal southern whites, are going to be a force around which a progressive section in line with a Farmer-Labour Party movement will develop.
+As a result of our election campaign among the Negroes there is going to take place a political realignment among the Negroes, even in the South.
+A differentiation is taking place and will further develop in the Democratic Party generally and in particular in the South.
+The Negro people, although held back by political inequalities, are going to play a role in the progressive development in the Democratic Party in the South.
+This will depend, however, on how much the Communist Party develops the campaign against the political inequalities. for the right to vote, against the poll tax, etc.

+There is only one party in the South, the Democratic Party, and the Negro people are taking a definite position on support of Negro candidates on the Democratic Party ticket.
+The reactionary Southern landlord class is fighting against the progressive section of the Democratic Party.
+The mass of the toilers, Negro and white, as well as the progressive sections of the liberal Southern whites, are going to be a force around which a progressive section in line with a Farmer-Labor Party movement will develop.

-Historically there is a precedent on the progressive role of Negroes politically in the South, in the Reconstruction period.
-Following the Civil War, most of the States of the south were controlled by Negro Legislators, who, of course, were placed there by the Republican Party in order to consolidate its power over the defeated southern ruling class.
+Historically there is a precedent for the progressive role of Negroes politically in the South, in the Reconstruction period.
+Following the Civil War, most of the states of the South were controlled by Negro legislators who, of course, were placed there by the Republican Party in order to consolidate its power over the defeated Southern ruling class.
 I want to give one example.
-In the State of South Carolina, in 1869, there were 88 Negroes in the State Legislature, and 67 whites; in 1871, 85 Negroes and 69 whites; in 1873, 96 Negroes and 59 whites.
-There were seven Negro Congressmen elected to the U.S. Congress from that State.
-There were two Lieutenant-Governors, there was one State Treasurer and one State Secretary.
-To-day, Negroes occupy no positions in local or State governments in the south.
-During the Reconstruction period, the Negroes who dominated the State Legislatures instituted the present public school system in the south.
+In the state of South Carolina in 1869 there were eighty-eight Negroes in the State Legislature and sixty-seven whites; in 1871, eighty-five Negroes and sixtv-nine whites; in 1873, ninety-six Negroes and fifty-nine whites.
+There were seven Negro Congressmen elected to the U.S. Congress from that state.
+There were two Lieutenant Governors, there was one State Treasurer and one State Secretary.
+Today Negroes occupy no positions in local or state governments in the South.
+During the Reconstruction period, the Negroes who dominated the State Legislature instituted the present public school system in the South.